 In 1993, at the request of Our Lady Queen of the Americas Catholic Church, a handful of volunteers taught evening and Sunday classes to 200 Central American parishioners.
 With access to a single computer, classes focused on English as a second language, graduate equivalency degrees, and U.S. Citizenship.
 Job openings were posted on a bulletin board.

 From that beginning, Washington English Center has expanded the English literacy education and workforce preparation programs provided by volunteer teachers and tutors to adult immigrants from across the greater Washington area.
 Today, students, who represent over 100 countries and a variety of world religions, learn from 350 volunteer teachers each term.
 Students use two computer labs for language lesson reinforcement, computer literacy instruction and job searches.
-The Employment Services program combines job counseling with industry certifcation and career workops.
-Conversation reading, chorus clubs, class field trips, and local services and health fairs create a strong sense of comunity.
+The Employment Services program combines job counseling with industry certifications and career workshops.
+Conversation reading, chorus clubs, class field trips, and local services and health fairs create a strong sense of community.

 OUR Vision and MISSION